worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 * A third, even smaller size of asteroid.
 * More animations, for explosions and laser firing.

-You can find out game repl below:
+You can find the game repl below:

-!!! repl embed
+<iframe height="400px" width="100%" src="https://replit.com/@ritza/asteroids?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>